-Moreover, you have so much to gain.
+Moreover, you have so much to gain in the financial aspect, too.
 Google Play Books offers better royalties of 70% than Amazon, which only offers 35%.
 It also doesn’t charge delivery fees on books priced above $9.99 and below $2.99.

 Easy Steps to Publish Your Books on Google Books